-- Project budget detail, to include match and other project funds. - Project timeline/milestones. - Select the category the project promotes or supports. - Enter the number of letters of support. - Enter the number of funding sources. - Select environmental impacts, if applicable. - Select diversity, equity and inclusion impacts, if applicable. - Conflict of interest disclosure.
+- Project budget detail, to include match and other project funds. - Project timeline/milestones. - Estimated number of jobs that will be created or retained along with any other workforce impacts, if applicable. - Select the category the project promotes or supports. - Enter the number of letters of support. - Enter the number of funding sources. - Select environmental impacts, if applicable.

+- Select diversity, equity and inclusion impacts, if applicable. - Conflict of interest disclosure.